huntdatacenter/docs/docs/getting-started/3-configure-ssh.md

 ::: details Windows

+1. [Request Workbench](/working-in-your-lab/workbench/) for smooth access to Jupyter Notebooks, Python, RStudio, R, or MATLAB.

-1. [Configure MobaXterm](/working-in-your-lab/technical-tools/mobaxterm) for simple and "password less" access directly to your home machine, as well as click-based file transfers between your local machine and your home machine.
+2. [Configure MobaXterm](/working-in-your-lab/technical-tools/mobaxterm) for "password less" SSH access directly to your home machine, as well as click-based file transfers between your local machine and your home machine.

-2. [Configure X2Go](/working-in-your-lab/technical-tools/x2go/#set-up-your-local-machine) for "password less" one-click access to graphical software in your lab, such as RStudio.
+3. [Configure X2Go](/working-in-your-lab/technical-tools/x2go/) for "password less" one-click access to graphical software in your lab, such as SPSS or Stata.

 :::